Where the Law applies

 - the location of the vehicle and, in the case where it has been removed, the location from which it was removed

-- that is the intention of the custodian to sell or otherwise dispose of the vehicle on or after a date specified in the notice (no less than three weeks from the date of the notice)
+- the intention of the custodian to sell or dispose of the vehicle on or after a date specified in the notice.
+This must be no less than 3 weeks from the date of the notice

 - that the custodian may recover from the vehicle’s owner the costs incurred in the removal and storage of the vehicle

-- the telephone number of the person who the vehicle owner should contact to recover the vehicle
+- the telephone number of the person who the vehicle's owner should contact to recover the vehicle

-If the vehicle owner informs you, or the Parish, of the name and address of another person who they think the vehicle owner is, you need to send a notice with the above information to the other person.
+If the vehicle owner informs you, or the parish, of the name and address of another person who they think the vehicle's owner is, you need to send a notice with the above information to the other person.